-When files are downloaded in Google Chrome they very briefly flash up on the screen and then appear in a ‘download bar’ at the bottom of the window.
+When files are downloaded in Google Chrome they appear in a ‘download toolbar’ at the bottom of the window.

-There are third-party extensions available that I’m sure fill the gap, but if you’re not keen on using extensions you can hit Ctrl + J to view the downloads tab.
+There are third-party extensions available that try to fill the gap, but if you’re not keen on using extensions press Ctrl + J on your keyboard to view the Downloads tab.

-Whilst it may not be as good as what other browsers, such as Firefox, offer – it’s still better than the “minimally useful” download bar.
+While it may not be as good as what other browsers, such as Firefox, offer – it’s still better than the “minimally useful” download toolbar.